User Guide

 /discover --lit [topic]

 Dispatches the Librarian (collector) and librarian-critic (coverage reviewer).
-Searches top-5 generals, NBER, field journals, SSRN/RePEc.
+Searches top-5 generals, NBER/SSRN/RePEc, and field journals.
 Produces annotated bibliography, BibTeX entries, frontier map, and positioning recommendation.

 /discover --data [question]